Diversifying the Georgetown Faculty

 Please consult the faculty toolkit for more information about this university requirement.

 Interfolio Faculty Search should be used to manage the recruitment of all Tenure-Line and NonTenure Line positions at the University.
 Additionally, Interfolio Faculty Search may be used to manage the recruitment of Post-Doctoral Fellowship positions, at the discretion of the School or Department.
 Interfolio Faculty Search is integrated with the Georgetown Management System (GMS) to provide a consistent and a university-wide streamlined recruitment experience that is both compliant and effective.

 Please consult Georgetown’s Interfolio Faculty Search webpage at FacultySearch@georgetown.com for process requirements, resources, and technical guidance.

 Any external recruitment advertising, beyond posting to Interfolio Faculty Search, should be coordinated and managed through JobElephant, the University’s external recruitment service provider.
 If you are unsure where to advertise your position, JobElephant can recommend publications based on potential value for the specific position, including diversity-related publications.
 For additional recommendations, please refer to IDEAA’s webpage: Diversity Recruitment Sources.

-If your department has received approval to use an executive search firm, please see IDEAA’s Diversity Recruitment Sources webpage for guidance and requirements.
-Any academic area using a search firm to recruit and hire a full-time faculty position must still submit to IDEAA all components of the Affirmative Action in Recruitment Report.
+If your department has received approval to use an executive search firm, please see IDEAA’s Diversity Recruitment Sources webpage for guidance and process requirements.